angelfaraldo/GS_API/README.md

 	densityOfKick = density.getDescriptorForPattern(kickPattern)
 ```

-More advanced usages create transition probabilities from corpora of music in
+We can easily extract transition probabilities from corpora of music in
-order to generate music in that style:
+order to generate new music in that style:

 ```python
 from gsapi import *